prchyr/t576Analysis/README.md

-additionally, this software uses the very nice, lightweight code for reading python .npz and .npy files into c++ ```cnpy```, which can be found at
+additionally, this software uses the very nice, lightweight code for reading python .npz and .npy files into c++, ```cnpy```, which can be found at

 https://github.com/rogersce/cnpy